-But with a lot of responsibility on my plate, I have developed systems that do WORK for me, when I make sure to follow them.
+But with a lot of responsibility on my plate, I have developed systems that do WORK for me and have taught me how be more productive at home, when I make sure to follow them.

 And while I’m still learning as I go just like every other mom, I thought I’d take time to share some of these tips.

 I didn’t have these systems in place for managing the housework, the household budget, grocery shopping, meal planning – just the basic stuff before I had kids.
 I had to learn it over time.

 And after kids – well, we all know those things just become that much more complicated – but SO NECESSARY.

 Truly, simple routines don’t just benefit kids – they benefit parents just as much!